snakers4/awesome_doom_quickstart/README.md

 There are literally decades worth of forums, mod websites, communities.
 Recently there also have appeared great "retro" gaming channels (retro is a bit misleading, because some DOOM mods are as good fun as some AAA-titles) on YouTube.

 But many people, who have not played DOOM originally, do not know about all this.
 For example - fun fact - a game that was released in 1993 is still alive and it has one of the **most active modding communities ever**.
 I would argue that games like Elder Scrolls, Unreal Tournament or Warcraft (first things that come to mind) also had huge communities, but I would not really say that all of them stood the test of time.
-Bute people believe that DOOM is something dead, generic, archaic, outdated akin to tetris or pong.
+But people believe that DOOM is something dead, generic, archaic, outdated akin to tetris or pong.
 It is not not!

 TLDR - DOOM + 20 years of mods = best game ever, still alive.
 Do not believe me?
 Being an active gamer in the past, I played only a handful of games in 2019 - some reimagined old Heroes III games (Horn of the Abyss), DOOM 2016, DOOM megawad Eviternity, a bit of RDR2 - and believe it or not Eviternity was the best game overall in terms of **game experience and design**.